bparanj/Essential-TDD/en/10-angry-rock/10-angry-rock.markdown

 This concise solution is based on Sinatra Up and Running book example.
 In this chapter, we saw Rock Paper Scissors Game Engine.
 It has two solutions:

-1. Well Grounded Rubyist based solution refactored to a better design.
+1. Well Grounded Rubyist by David Black based solution refactored to a better design.
-2. Sinatra Up and Running based concise solution.
+2. Sinatra Up and Running By Alan Harris, Konstantin Haase based concise solution.